thomas861205/expr_graph/README.md

 # expr_graph
 Inspired by [this post](https://blog.janestreet.com/computations-that-differentiate-debug-and-document-themselves/)

 tldr; an expression is constructed as a graph (DAG to be specific).
-Good side effects are expanding the expression on a different level and can easily support calculation of derivative.
+Good side effects are expanding the expression on a different level and the ease of derivative calculation.
 ```
 >>> python mvp.py
  INNERPRODUCT: 26375000.0